 - Make the Street Corn Sauce: Combine mayonnaise, sour cream, chili powder, garlic, and cilantro.

-- Spread on the Goodies: Spread creamy, cheese and chili pepper mixture over the corn.
+- Spread on the Goodies: Spread the creamy cheese and ancho chili pepper mixture over the corn.
 Serve sprinkled with more cheese and chili powder.
 Serve with lime wedges alongside.

 - Boil: Remove husks from corn.
 Add corn to a large pot of boiling salted water and cook for 5 to 7 minutes.

-- Microwave: Cut stem end and about 1/2-inch up from the bottom of the cob off using a sharp knife.
-Microwave on High 2 minutes per cob.
+- Microwave: Cut stem end and about ½-inch up from the bottom of the cob off using a sharp knife.
+Microwave on High for 2 minutes per cob.
 Holding the tassel end, shake until the corn slides out from the center.

-- 1/2 cup finely crumbled Cotija cheese or feta cheese, approx. with more for serving
+- ½ cup finely crumbled Cotija cheese approx. with more for serving

-- 1/2 tsp ancho chili powder, approx. with more for serving
+- ½ teaspoon ancho chili powder approx. with more for serving

 - 4 ears corn, shucked